gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 ##  Check preconditions

-There is one method in GiniHealth:
+There is a method in GiniHealth:

 * `healthSDK.checkIfDocumentIsPayable(docId: String)` returns true if Iban was extracted.